 Truro is a launchpad for exploring the desolate, breathtaking scenery of South Cornwall.
 Just a few miles and a 15-minute drive outside of the city you will find Trelissick Gardens, an estate and gardens with gorgeous views over the River Fal as it widens towards the sea.

 The 30-acre estate dates back more than 250 years, but was only opened to the public in 2012.
-It is now run by the National Trust, and you can park up for the day for £5 and explore.
+It is now run by the National Trust, and you can park up for the day for £5 and enter the grounds for £14 (£7 for children).
 The grounds feature a café, plant shop, second-hand bookshop and craft gallery.

 13. Take the King Harry Ferry to the Roseland Heritage Coast